apisorder/apisorder/README.md

 - 👋 Hi, I’m @apisorder
 - 👀 I’m interested in web development.
 - 🌱 I’m currently learning JavaScript and Python.
-- 💞️ I’m looking to collaborate on educational project.
+- 💞️ I’m looking to collaborate on educational projects.
 - 📫 How to reach me: apisorder@gmail.com

 <!---